TowoLabs/ftso-signal-providers/README.md

 * The provider has enough vote power to participate in the FTSO system
 * The provider has at least 95% uptime, measured over the last 30 days

-## Recommendations for Other Developers
+## Recommendations for Developers
-If you're a wallet or dapp developer using this provider list in your software, we recommend that you:
+If you're a wallet or dapp developer using `bifrost-wallet.providerlist.json` in your software, we recommend that you:

 1. **Hide** all providers missing the `listed` property from contexts where users choose between different providers, such as in provider lists.
 2. **Show** all providers in contexts where a choice has already been made, such as in confirmation views and transaction details.